 Surprisingly, it's possible to analyze this type of oscillation in a very general and elegant manner, as long as the analysis is limited to small oscillations.
 We'll talk about the mass on the spring for concreteness, but there will be nothing in the discussion at all that is restricted to that particular physical system.
-First, let's choose a coordinate system in which x = 0 corresponds to the position of the mass where the spring is in equilibrium, and since interaction energies like U are only well defined up to an additive constant, we'll simply define it to be zero at equilibrium:
+First, let's choose a coordinate system in which [Math Processing Error] corresponds to the position of the mass where the spring is in equilibrium, and since interaction energies like [Math Processing Error] are only well defined up to an additive constant, we'll simply define it to be zero at equilibrium: